heptarch/heptarch.github.io/projects.md

 - How did managers intervene in or guide research?
 - How was research coupled to communications systems?

-I suspect the answers here are more subtle, and lie less in the operational realm than the mysteries of intuition and human behaviour.
-Evidence suggests that good leaders
+I suspect the answers here are connected, and lie less in the operational realm than the mysteries of human behaviour.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>